 PRISM is a probabilistic model checker, a tool for the modelling and analysis of systems which exhibit probabilistic behaviour.
 Probabilistic model checking is a formal verification technique.
 It is based on the construction of a precise mathematical model of a system which is to be analysed.
 Properties of this system are then expressed formally in temporal logic and automatically analysed against the constructed model.

-It also supports probabilistic automata (PAs) [Seg95], but refers to them as MDPs.
 Models are supplied to the tool by writing descriptions in the PRISM language, a simple, high-level modelling language.

 Properties of these models are written in the PRISM property specification language which is based on temporal logic.
 It incorporates several well-known probabilistic temporal logics: